ITGoon/Event-Services-Ordering/README.md

 Now let's edit some important files.
 See next section.

 # Files to Change
-We need to make some changes in the files that are part of the event service site.
+We need to make some changes in the files that are part of this event services site.
 ## connection.inc.php
 Set this to the password used above for the mysql user eventservices
 ```